AA/PPS 03.01.20 - Effort Reporting on Sponsored Programs

 a certification statement.

-The SAP system will send these reports through SAP Workflow to the PI, PD, or designated knowledgeable individual.
-Upon receipt of the effort report, the PI, PD or a designated knowledgeable individual should verify that the amount of effort by those working on the project is reasonable.
+The SAP enterprise system will send these reports through SAP Workflow to the PI, EC, or designee.
+Upon receipt of the effort report, the PI, EC, or designee, should verify that the amount of effort by those working on the project is reasonable.
 The basis for this verification can be comprised of any suitable means.
-The certification should be completed in a reasonable time.
-Percentages reflected on the Effort Report represent the cumulative percentages of the individual’s salary posted to the payroll system and charged to specific activities during the report period.
-Please note that effort percentages are based on prior-period estimates and in some cases may not reflect actual performance.
+The certification should be completed within a reasonable time.
+Percentages reflected on the effort report represent the cumulative percentages of the individual’s salary posted to the payroll system and charged to specific activities during the report period.

+Note: Effort percentages are based on prior-period estimates and in some cases may not reflect actual performance.

-Standardized directions for completing the effort report:
+Standardized directions for completing the effort report

-Certify via the link indicated on the report.
+certify via the link indicated on the report.

-If the report indicates that the employee is being paid from a sponsored agreement and the effort is GREATER (by more than 5%) than what the employee is being paid and if the additional effort in question has been paid from a departmental account, no payroll adjustment will need to be made.
+If the report indicates that the employee is being paid from a sponsored agreement and the effort is GREATER (by more than five percent) than what the employee is being paid and if the additional effort in question has been paid from a departmental account, no payroll adjustment will need to be made.
 If the effort is from a non-departmental account, a payroll adjustment via PCR must be made.

-To prepare for the time when the PI or PD may not be available to make the certification in the appropriate time frame, it is advisable to designate a delegate for certification.
-This delegate should be someone who, according to Federal guidelines, “has suitable means of verification” of the effort on the program.
-Typically that person would be a direct supervisor such as a department chair.
-It is recommended that this delegation not be made to a subordinate.
+In preparation for the time when the PI or EC may not be available to make the certification in the appropriate time frame, it is advisable to designate a delegate for certification.
+This delegate should be someone who, according to federal guidelines, “has suitable means of verification” of the effort on the program.
+Typically, that person would be a direct supervisor such as a department chair.

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following:

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

 Associate Vice President for Research and Federal Relations; senior reviewer of this PPS